 This was a result of increased yield with no detrimental effects on fruit composition.
 Under straw mulch the soil temperature was lower and was buffered against extreme temperatures.
 Improved soil moisture retention under straw mulch saved an average of 0.5 ML/ha and saved 266 hours of pumping time.
 It is estimated that around 6.81 t CO2-e emissions were avoided through the use of straw mulch.

 The cost to purchase and spread the mulch was significantly less than the additional income received from fruit sales.

 Straw mulch improved soil moisture retention

 Yalumba has been developing its own sustainable viticulture program since the mid 1990s.
 This starts in the vineyard and extends to every aspect of winemaking, production, packaging and distribution.
 Many awards and milestones have resulted due to sustainability now being at the core of the business.
 Yalumba is the first wine company in the world to receive the Climate Protection Award from the US Environmental Protection Agency, 2007.
 Yalumba runs an extensive environmental management program, setting aside hundreds of hectares of land for conservation management.
 For every hectare of vineyard owned, there is at least one hectare of natural vegetation.
 Thousands of trees have been planted over the past few decades.

-This case study was produced with support from the Australian Government.
+This case study was produced with support from the Australian Government and The AWRI.